Trick Mirror

 Trick Mirror: Reflections on Self-Delusion is a 2019 book by American author Jia Tolentino.
-The book consists of nine essays.
-Topics addressed in the essays include internet culture, "scammer culture", and contemporary feminism.
+It contains nine essays about topics including internet culture, marriage, scams, and contemporary feminism.

-Writing and composition
+Writing

 Tolentino began writing the collection in early 2017 and finished it in the fall of 2018.
-Before the sale of the book to a publisher, Tolentino chose a "question" to address in each essay.
-Tolentino selected the order of the essays so that each "builds" on the previous one.
+Before she sold the book to Random House, Tolentino chose a question to address in each essay.
+Tolentino selected the order of the essays so that each builds on the previous one.